On schemes with trivial higher \'etale homotopy groups: Introduction

-In this note, we give characterizations for the existence of the cover $f: Y \ra X$ in terms of profinite-\'etale covers, which are inverse limits of finite \'etale covers of $X$, and by means of the universal covering space of the \'etale homotopy type $Et(X)$.
+In this note, we give characterizations for the existence of the cover $f: Y \ra X$ in terms of profinite-\'etale covers, which are defined by Vakil and Wickelgren \cite{VW} as inverse limits of finite \'etale covers of $X$, and by means of the universal covering space of the \'etale homotopy type $Et(X)$.
 When $X$ is geometrically unibranch, all conditions turn out to be equivalent.
 More precisely, we prove the following main theorem.

 \begin{theorem} Let $X$ be a connected noetherian geometrically unibranch scheme with a geometric base point $\bar x \ra X$.
 Let $p: \tilde{Et}(X) \ra Et(X) $ be the universal covering space of the \'etale homotopy type $Et(X)$, and let $\hat f: \hat X \ra X$ be the pro-universal cover of X, that is $\hat{X}:= \varprojlim X_i$ is the inverse limit of all finite \'etale covers $f_i: X_i \rightarrow X$ of $X$.
 The following statements are equivalent \begin{itemize}